andry81/svncmd/README_EN.txt

 -------------------------------------------------------------------------------
 1. DESCRIPTION
 -------------------------------------------------------------------------------
-Set of batch scripts for svn command line tools including svn command line tools (Win32) as is from:
+Set of batch scripts (experimental) for the svn command line tools including the svn command line tools (Win32) as is from:
 * TortoiseSVN
 * CollabNet
 * SlikSVN